winkj/arduino-sflow/README.md

 Unofficial Arduino driver support for Sensirion flow sensor products.
 At this point, only sensors using an I2C interface are supported.

+The following sensors are not supported:
+- SFM3000

 ## Installation